London Stone: 16th century

 In 1598 the London historian John Stow admitted that "The cause why this stone was set there, the time when, or other memory hereof, is none".
 However, his contemporary William Camden, in his Britannia of 1586, concluded that it was a Roman milliarium, a central stone from which all distances in Roman Britain were measured, and similar to the Milliarium Aureum of Rome.
 This identification remains popular, although there is no archaeological evidence to support it.

 18th century

 Alternatively, writers in the 18th century speculated that the stone was prehistoric and had been an object of Druidic worship.
 Although this suggestion is now generally dismissed, it was revived in 1914 by Elizabeth Gordon in an unorthodox book on the archaeology of prehistoric London.
 She envisaged London Stone as an ancient British "index stone" pointing to a great Druidic stone circle, similar to Stonehenge, and claimed it had once stood on the site of St Paul's.
-As noted above, in 1924 American archaeologist George Byron Gordon claimed a "New Stone Age" date for it, but such claims do not find favour with modern archaeologists, since there is no evidence.
+In 1924 American archaeologist George Byron Gordon claimed a "New Stone Age" date for it, but such claims do not find favour with modern archaeologists, since there is no evidence.